ALASdoo/alasdoo_com_v2/content/english/_index.md

   enable: true
   subtitle: 'About us'
   title: 'More personal, always'
-  content: 'ALAS d.o.o. is a Software Development and Quality Assurance outsourcing company with extensive experience in web development, project management, manual and automated&nbsp;testing.
+  content: 'ALAS d.o.o. is a Software Development and Quality Assurance outsourcing company with extensive experience in web development, project management, manual and automated testing.

   Aligning the product vision with the technical team is our specialty.
-Through open communication and a personal approach, we consider every aspect of the project so that we are empowered to assist and consult in every step of the development&nbsp;process.
+Through open communication and a personal approach, we consider every aspect of the project so that we are empowered to assist and consult in every step of the development process.

-  Our software QA services are recognized worldwide under the WeDoQA&nbsp;brand.'
+  Our software QA services are recognized worldwide under the WeDoQA brand.'
   button:
     enable: false
     type: 'primary'